GDPR Compliant AI Consulting: How Multi-Provider Support Unlocks the European Market

 He's right.
 Different models have different output personalities.
 Claude tends toward thorough, formal analysis.
 GPT tends toward structured, directive language.
 Gemini handles real-time data integration well but can sound generic in narrative sections.

-If you're delivering a transformation audit to a manufacturing CEO who wants plain language and actionable next steps, model voice matters.
+If you're delivering a transformation audit to a manufacturing CEO who wants plain language and concrete next steps, model voice matters.
 If you're delivering to a consulting firm's partner who expects depth and nuance, model voice matters differently.

 The ability to select your model isn't about AI preferences.
 It's about matching the deliverable to the audience.
 That match directly impacts whether the report gets implemented or filed away.